OchoaLab/genomic-modules/day5/Before Class: Download_and_Install.md

 Rstudio can be downloaded and installed using a similar way described in the videos above.

 ## R packages
-You can type the following commands into the console directlty or in a Rscript or Rmarkdown.
-We will use Rmarkdown to run all the r commands in the exercise.

 Before installing the packages, we will need to create a R project.
 If you are not familiar with what R project is and how to create a R project, check this： https://datacarpentry.org/genomics-r-intro/00-introduction.html#create-an-rstudio-project